rossgk2/techblogs/C# notes.md

-# C# Features by Category and Version
+# C# features by category and version

 ## Properties